CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems

-\paragraph*{Future work: Industrial case study} In \Cref{fig:machine_cycle}, we showcased the high-level sequence of tasks, i.e., machine cycle, for an ITEC die bonder machine.
-As the essence of machine data collected from industrial CPS sensors is the same, we shall apply \CPSLint to real ITEC machine data as part of our immediate future work.
-This will require possible further enhancement of \CPSLint to consider additional corruptions common to these machines, if any, and to compartmentalise machine data according to ITEC-specific execution phases, which will be achieved by providing \CPSLint to domain experts.
+\textbf{Future work --- Industrial case study:} In \Cref{fig:machine_cycle}, we presented the high-level sequence of tasks, namely the machine cycle, for an ITEC die bonder machine.
+As industrial CPS sensor data is consistent in nature, our immediate future work is to apply \CPSLint to real ITEC machine data.
+This may require enhancements to address machine-specific corruptions and to compartmentalise data according to ITEC-specific execution phases, in collaboration with domain experts.

-\begin{acks} This publication is part of the project ZORRO with project number KICH1.ST02.21.003 of the research programme Key Enabling Technologies (KIC), which is (partly) financed by the Dutch Research Council (NWO). \end{acks}
+\begin{acks} This publication is part of the project ZORRO\footnote{\url{https://zorro-project.nl}} with project number KICH1.ST02.21.003 of the research programme Key Enabling Technologies (KIC), which is (partly) financed by the Dutch Research Council (NWO). \end{acks}